The Biggest Mafia Cities

 Mob Cities: Detroit

-While Detroit metropolitan is a large region, the Italian population never grew as large as other cities, but there still was a nice sized community that was originally located on the East Side along Gratiot Avenue.
+While Detroit metropolitan is a large region, the Italian population never grew as large as other cities.
+Despite its size, there still was an Italian community originally located on the East Side along Gratiot Avenue.

-Names like the Detroit Partnership or the Tocco family may come familiar to people who have been aware of Detroit’s mob scene.
-The fight for leadership for control of Detroit’s underworld was extremely violent during the early 20th Century, with some noting that Detroit had one of the most profitable and most dangerous mob scenes in the country.
+Names like the Detroit Partnership or the Tocco family may come familiar to many who have been aware of Detroit’s mob scene.
+The fight for leadership for control of Detroit’s underworld was extremely violent during the early 20th Century, with some noting that Detroit had one of the most profitable and most dangerous families in the country.

 What some may not know, before Prohibition the city of Detroit was already banning alcohol, known as the Damon Act, which gave the mobsters and gangsters of the city a head start into Prohibition, especially with close ties to nearby Canada.